This post lists the many things to do in January in London, updated for 2024.

 - Kew Gardens

 - Hop-on-Hop-off Bus Tours

 Make sure to read the full post covering London discount passes.

-There are several places to ice skate in London, and the Hyde Park ice rink is one of the best.
+There are several places to ice skate in London - even in the Tower of London!

 8. Celebrate Burns Night